 Think-Back-On-It Thursday #11 - Minimalist Mentors

-I can't believe I've written over 525 posts for Maximum Gratitude Minimal Stuff.
+I can't believe I've written nearly 525 posts for Maximum Gratitude Minimal Stuff.
 As I revise, update, and check links on older posts, I'm pleased to notice that some of them are really interesting and useful.

 But many of you are newer readers, and have never seen posts that were written in 2018 or 2019, or even last year.
 And if you've been a faithful reader for quite a while (I appreciate you), you've probably forgotten.
 I keep coming across posts I don't remember, and I actually wrote them!